alibaba/bifrostui/packages/bui-core/src/Card/index.en-US.md

 };
 ```

-### Card Body
+## Card Content

-The `Card` component provides a `CardContent` sub-component, typically used to contain the main content of the card.
+The `Card` component provides the `CardContent` subcomponent, which is usually used to hold the main content of the card container.

 ```tsx
 import { Card, CardContent, Stack } from '@bifrostui/react';